mehta-lab/waveorder/examples/README.md

 `waveorder` is undergoing a significant refactor, and this `examples/` folder serves as a good place to understand the current state of the repository.

-Some example require `napari`.
+Some examples require `napari`.
 Start with `pip install napari[all]`, and visit the [napari installation guide](https://napari.org/dev/tutorials/fundamentals/installation.html) if that fails.

 | Folder Name      | Requires                   | Description                                                                                           |
 |------------------|----------------------------|-------------------------------------------------------------------------------------------------------|